lnkhamalah/medical-transportation-system-design/05-System-Architecture/05-security-model.md

 FacilityAdmin is an oversight role, not an operational role.

+---

 ### Cancellation Enforcement Rules

-- Cancellation requests initiated by facility users are treated as state-transition requests and require dispatcher approval.
+- Cancellation requests initiated by facility users are treated as state-transition requests and require dispatcher approval
-- Same-day cancellation attempts are automatically denied and instruct the facility to contact dispatch by phone.
+- Same-day cancellation attempts are automatically denied and instruct the facility to contact dispatch by phone
-- Approved cancellations generate notification events to both the dispatcher and the listed facility contact.
+- Approved cancellations generate notification events to both the dispatcher and the listed facility contact

 ---

 # Facility Portal Visibility Rules